Priority Registration Policy

 The Coast Community College District is committed to the philosophy that all students should have fair and equitable access to courses and programs within the resources of each college and in accordance with State Education Code, Title 5 provisions, and guidelines adopted by the Board of Governors.
 Further, the District believes that students should be able to progress toward their stated educational objective in a timely manner.

-- Placement into English and Math courses via the assessment process
+- Received placement into English and Math courses via the assessment process

-- Selection of a college program of study (major)
+- Selected a college program of study (major)

-- Establishing a Student Education Plan (SEP) with an appropriate counselor and
+- Established a Student Education Plan (SEP) with an appropriate counselor and

-- Demonstrate satisfactory academic progress toward their declared educational objectives (major).
+- Demonstrated satisfactory academic progress toward their declared educational objectives (major).

 Registration priority will be according to the framework established on Administrative Procedure (AP 5055).
 Students may view their Priority Registration status in MyCoast.